 Sustainable Development Goals

 At the United Nations Sustainable Development Summit in September 2015, a set of 17 Sustainable Development Goals (SDGs) were adopted.
-Working with Textile Exchange, we were able to recognise how switching our own purchases to organic cotton would help us to achieve all these SDGs.
+We recognised that switching our own purchases to organic cotton would help us to achieve all these SDGs.
+To discover more about each of the Sustainable Development Goals and how we pledge to fulfil them, simply click on each of the icons below.

 Organic cotton is a market-driven solution to poverty.
 Farmers can earn more, spend less on inputs, and reduce dependency on the commodity market.